 Why am I not entitled to automatic compensation?

-Compensation applies when the ISP or network operator is responsible and fails to remedy the issue promptly.
-It cannot be claimed if a fault is caused by something outside the control of the ISP or network.
+The compensation applies when the internet service provider or network operator is responsible, but fails to fix the issue promptly.
+It can't be claimed if a fault is caused by something outside the control of the ISP or network.

 This means you won’t be able to claim compensation for broadband, phone line or Wi-Fi faults caused by a third party, problems with a broadband router, or problems caused by software.

 Can I get compensation for my mobile contract?

 At this time, the automatic compensation scheme only applies to fixed-line broadband and landline customers.
 If you have a problem with a mobile phone or mobile broadband service, you should contact the provider.